threePhase/Experiments/readme.md

 ### ILMerge ###

+Global references should be first added to the top level project, `Experiments.Scripts`.
+Then when referencing from other projects, ensure that *Copy Local* is set to `False`, otherwise ILMerge will throw an error during compilation:

+`ILMerge.Merge: ERROR!!: Duplicate type 'Experiments.Utilities.Logger' found in assembly 'Experiments.Utilities'.
+Do you want to use the /alllowDup option?`

 *NOTE:* `ScriptHookVDotNet.dll` must always have *Copy Local* set to `False` when referenced in a script, otherwise ILMerge will fail with:
 `ILMerge.Merge: The assembly 'ScriptHookVDotNet' is not marked as containing only managed code.`

 ## CarSpawn ##